As you know, the BBC has made the decision to fund TV licences only for those aged 75 and over, who are also eligible for Pension Credit.

 After a consultation that received over 190,000 responses, the BBC took the decision to introduce means testing by using the Government’s own measure of pension income, Pension Credit.
 This will still cost the BBC around £209m a year but will ensure that those on the lowest incomes continue to enjoy broadcasting services and those who can afford to do so, will have to pay for the licence.

-I understand and support the decision the BBC has made.
 For me, the BBC is not only a British institution but also a public good.
 In an era of fake news and misinformation, we would be poorer for losing the impartiality, independence and educative material it provides to millions not just in the UK but also abroad.
 This is the view I expressed in a parliamentary debate which called for the restoration of free TV licenses, which you can view here.